What are the best solar panels to install at my home or business?

 Firstly then, who is the best solar panel manufacturer?

-Having a gigantic manufacturer with large revenues and a long history is a good starting point.
+Having a gigantic manufacturer with large revenues and a long history is a good starting point, but it doesn’t mean they will automatically have best solar panels in 2022.
 You want your solar panel manufacturer to big enough to stand the test of time and the larger more established businesses are usually more reliable in the long-term.
 Solar panel manufacturers are writing a minimum of 10-year product warranties and a minimum of 25-year performance warranties.
 If a manufacturer has been in business for only a few years, you would have to question the validity of the warranty, right?

 But being a massive company really isn’t enough to rank among the top dogs for how credible the long-term support will be.
 The solar industry has been booming for the last decade.
 Almost every year we see new records for the volume of solar panels installed globally.
 This is great for the environment and great for the industry.
 But it can’t last forever.
 Every time we install solar on a roof top, or a new solar farm is commissioned, the market size shrinks.
 You don’t have to have a PHD in economics to understand that the massive volume currently being manufactured, with eventually start sliding the other way.
 The table below shows the top manufacturers in 2019 for sales volume alone.
 To put this in perspective, the volume of completed installations for 1-100kW solar systems in Australia in 2019, was 2.1gW.
 This was a record for Australia by quite some distance.